ttoolls/Obsidian/Projects/Orion/Abus/AOCCO-1468 debug-service create basic service.md

 	- [x] line 101: UB if vector/list is empty
 - [x] debug_endpoints_service.cc line 17: UB, if first/second is nullptr
 - [ ] test_debug_endpoints.py name test_WHEN_post_debug_endpoints_THEN_user_created_mqtt_trigger(self) is wrong
-- [ ] How to read errors related to openapi project?
+- [x] How to read errors related to openapi project?
-- [ ] Is it possible to build and test openapi project locally?
+- [x] Is it possible to build and test openapi project locally?
+- [ ] Debug from VS Code doesn't work.
+Try to fix it

 ## Description